masmangan/fpi/README.md

 produced by photographers.

-Currently, there are simple and powerful tools for Microsoft's Windows and Apple's macOs, and although there are several tools for the Linux Operating System, these tools are either too limited, or too complex.
+Currently, there are simple and powerful tools for Microsoft's Windows and Apple's macOS, and although there are several tools for the Linux Operating System, these tools are either too limited, or too complex.

 The goal of this project is to build a tool focused on photographers,